 Long-term Care Quality

-In addition, we gave this nursing home a B+ in our long-term care category.
-This is one of our more favorable grades.
-When nursing homes receive this type of grade in long-term care it is usually a good sign for patient care and indicates that the place is well-staffed with nurses and aids.
-On top of considering the quantity of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated for pneumonia.
-This facility vaccinated 97.44898 percent of its residents, which is far higher than most nursing homes.
-Clearly, this place is doing something right in this area as it also excelled at keeping its patients out of the hospital.
-It had only 0.01 hospitalizations per 1,000 long-term resident days, which is an impressively low number.
+Contributing to its profile, this nursing home also earned a score of B+ for its long-term care rating.
+This is an above average score in this area.
+Nursing homes that excel in long-term care tend to be well-staffed and offer extensive hands on care to residents.
+On top of looking at the amount of care provided by nurses and other staff, we also looked at the number of residents vaccinated for pneumonia.
+This facility provided the vaccine to 97.92746 percent of its residents.
+Vaccines are critical to keeping patients healthy.
+Clearly, this nursing home is doing something right in this area as it was able to keep its patients out of the hospital.
+In fact, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Eagle Point Health Care Center?